mattermost/mattermost-plugin-ai/README.md

   * In the top left Mattermost menu, click **System Console** ➡️ [**Mattermost AI Plugin**](http://localhost:8065/admin_console/plugins/plugin_mattermost-ai)
   * Enable the plugin and configure plugin settings as desired.

-You're now ready to use the example `mattermost-plugin-ai`! 🤖🎉
+You're now ready to use the example `mattermost-plugin-ai`.
+Add it to your desired teams/channels or message it directly via **@ai**!
+You can also interact with the plugin's features via the actions menu on any message! 🤖🎉

 ## Usage